dabapps/django-private-views/README.md

 The third and last way is to directly specify the URL paths (as regular expressions) for the pages you want to be public.
 This can be useful, for example, if a page is rendered by a generic view.
-It is also useful if you are serving your media files statically via Django (only recommended in development mode).
 For that, you need to add the `PUBLIC_PATHS` setting in your settings file.
 Here’s an example:

     PUBLIC_PATHS = [
-        '^%s' % MEDIA_URL,
         '^/accounts/register/complete/$', # Uses the 'direct_to_template' generic view
     ]